 Getting Started with Seva Components

-Seva provides a set of web components (custom HTML elements) that you can drop into any website to add event registration, authentication, and payment checkout.
+Seva provides a set of web components (custom HTML elements) that you can drop into any website to add event registration, authentication, payment checkout, and member self-service features (profile management, registration history, and a member directory).
 They work with any CMS, static site, or framework — no build tools required.

 What you’ll build